-Most people with Vitamin B12 deficiency are elderly people, people with gastrointestinal conditions or pernicious anemia, and vegetarians and vegans.
-The main cause in the elderly is lack of sufficient hydrochloric acid in their stomachs.
+Most people with Vitamin B12 deficiency are elderly people, people with gastrointestinal conditions or pernicious anemia, and vegetarians, and vegans.
+The main cause in the elderly is the lack of sufficient hydrochloric acid in their stomachs.
 Hydrochloric acid is what helps the absorption of Vitamin B12 in the body.
 Whereas Vitamin B12 deficiency in vegans and vegetarians is due to lack of Vitamin B12 coverage which is mainly found in animal products.
 Therefore, it is strongly recommended to use Vitamin B12 supplements in addition to consuming foods rich in Vitamin B12.

 Some foods that contain high levels of Vitamin B12 are red meat, fish, poultry, milk, and eggs.

 Commonly found in green tea leaves, L-theanine is an amino acid that can reduce anxiety and stress by increasing relaxation in the body.
 A relaxed body will make it easier for you to regulate emotions and ultimately reduce stress.

 In addition, studies show that L-theanine is good for reducing psychological and physiological stress responses.
 Apart from consuming green tea, L-theanine is also available as a vitamin supplement.
 However, L-theanine from a cup of warm pure green tea will be more easily absorbed by the body than supplements.

 Getting enough and good quality sleep can help the body fight stress.
 Unfortunately, the stress that has already come can actually make you have trouble sleeping soundly, or easily wake up several times at night.